France Company Formation 2025 | SARL, SAS from €1

 Forming a Company in France in 2025

-France offers a stable legal environment and privileged access to the European market of 450 million consumers.
-Since the 2019 Companies and Associations Code (CSA) reform, business formation has been significantly simplified.
+France offers a stable legal environment, privileged access to the European market of 450 million consumers, and an attractive ecosystem for entrepreneurs.
+Company formation has been significantly simplified with the one-stop-shop portal at INPI.

 French Legal Forms

-- Shareholders: 1 or more (individuals or legal entities)
+- Shareholders: 1 to 100 (individuals or legal entities)

 - Liability: Limited to contribution

 The SA suits larger companies and projects requiring significant fundraising.
-It allows share issuance and stock exchange listing.
+It allows stock exchange listing.

-- Governance: Board of directors or sole director
+- Governance: Board of directors or dual board (directoire/conseil de surveillance)

 - Shares: Freely transferable (unless restricted by articles)